ceciliomichael/ClaudeFlow/README.md

 ### `rules.md` (Primary Configuration)
 This file acts as the main instruction set for the AI, defining:
 *   The AI's persona and objectives.
-*   Available tools and constraints.
+*   Available tools and constraints (including limited exceptions for specific PowerShell commands for plan archiving).
 *   The list and basic descriptions of custom commands.
 *   Fundamental operational rules (file storage, command execution, detail reading).
 *   Consequences for rule violations.